stdevel/mkelfs/README.md

 mkelfs
 ======

-`mkelfs` is a tiny python application for creating kickstart trees for EL-like distros (*e.g. CentOS, Fedora, ScientificLinux,...*).
+`mkelfs.py` is a tiny python application for creating kickstart trees for EL-like distros (*e.g. CentOS, Fedora, ScientificLinux,...*).